anilmainali/Everyday-Learning/ScratchPad.md

 Round robin load balancing is a simple way to distribute client requests across a group of servers.
 A client request is forwarded to each server in turn.
 The algorithm instructs the load balancer to go back to the top of the list and repeats again.

+## How Does Round Robin Load Balancing Work?

+In a nutshell, round robin network load balancing rotates connection requests among web servers in the order that requests are received.
+For a simplified example, assume that an enterprise has a cluster of three servers: Server A, Server B, and Server C.

+• The first request is sent to Server A.
+• The second request is sent to Server B.
+• The third request is sent to Server C.

+The load balancer continues passing requests to servers based on this order.
+This ensures that the server load is distributed evenly to handle high traffic.